alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 Each dataset was analysed separately.

+For this study, dataset 1 was downloaded the 31st Oct.
+2020, and datasets 2 and 3 were downloaded on the 7th of Nov.
+2020.

 The *amoA* database from [Alves et *al*., 2018](https://www.nature.com/articles/s41467-018-03861-1) (accessible from the supplementary information) was used to detect and annotate *amoA* genes from the 3 datasets.

 #### Finding and isolating *amoA* genes